Bram Stoker's Dracula (1992 film): Production

+Development and casting

-Ryder initially brought the script (written by James V. Hart) to the attention of Coppola.
+Winona Ryder initially brought James V. Hart's screenplay to the attention of Francis Ford Coppola.
 The director had agreed to meet with her so the two could clear the air after her late withdrawal from The Godfather Part III caused production delays on that film and led her to believe Coppola disliked her.
 According to Ryder: "I never really thought he would read it.
 He was so consumed with Godfather III.
 As I was leaving, I said, 'If you have a chance, read this script.'
 He glanced down at it politely, but when he saw the word Dracula, his eyes lit up.
 It was one of his favorite stories from camp."
 Ryder also explained that "what attracted me to the script is the fact that it's a very emotional love story, which is not really what you think of when you think about Dracula.
 Mina, like many women in the late 1800s, has a lot of repressed sexuality.
 Everything about women in that era, the way those corsets forced them to move, was indicative of repression.
 To express passion was freakish".
 Coppola was also attracted to the sensual elements of the screenplay and said that he wanted portions of the picture to resemble an "erotic dream".
+To prepare for Bram Stoker's Dracula, as the movie would be called, Coppola screened Citizen Kane, Ivan the Terrible, and Chimes at Midnight.
 In the months leading up to its release, Hollywood insiders who had seen the movie felt Coppola's film was too odd, violent and strange to succeed at the box office, and dubbed it "Bonfire of the Vampires" after the notorious 1990 box-office bomb The Bonfire of the Vanities.

-Due to delays and cost overruns on some of Coppola's previous projects such as Apocalypse Now and One from the Heart, Coppola was determined to bring the film in on time and on budget.
-To accomplish this he filmed on sound stages to avoid potential troubles caused by inclement weather.
+Gary Oldman has stated that he never considered Count Dracula to be a "bucket list" role for him.
+Regarding the main reason he agreed to the role: "It was an opportunity to work with Coppola, who I consider one of the great American directors.
+That was enough, really.
+It was my first big American movie, made on a big set with lots of costumes.
+For a young actor, that was a tremendous experience."
+Another reason why Oldman wanted to play Dracula was because he wanted to say: "I've crossed oceans of time to find you" and to him it was worth playing the role just to say that line.